Deriving volume density profiles of filaments from observed surface densities: Discussion

 \subsubsection{Volume density width}

 Accurate recovery of the volume density width $h$ requires very high resolvedness ($\mathcal{R}\gtrsim 10$) for filaments with shallow slopes ($\beta_{\rm T}\approx 0.5$), especially for extended ones ($\xi_{\rm T}>1$).
 For steeper slopes, accurate recovery of $h$ becomes possible at much lower resolvedness, down to $\mathcal{R}\approx 2{-}3$.
 This behavior arises because convolution of shallow filament profiles extends the convolved peaks over much wider areas than convolution of steeper profiles.
 This is the same effect that shifts the lower bound of resolvedness $\mathcal{R}_{\rm min}$ from unity to much larger values in Fig.~\ref{deconvolinf} for ``infinite'' filaments.
-Contrary to the traditional assumption that structures are resolved when $H \gtrsim 2O$, which addresses only whether the observed surface density width is resolved, not whether the underlying volume density structure (characterised by $h\ll H$ for shallow profiles) is physically resolved, the shallowest filaments remain physically unresolved even when $H\approx 10\,O$ (see Appendix~\ref{deconvolution} for details).
+Contrary to the traditional assumption that structures are resolved when $H \gtrsim 2O$, which addresses only whether the observed surface density width is resolved, not whether the underlying volume density structure (characterized by $h\ll H$ for shallow profiles) is physically resolved, the shallowest filaments remain physically unresolved even when $H\approx 10\,O$ (see Appendix~\ref{deconvolution} for details).
+We note that the resolvedness $\mathcal{R} = H/O$ characterizes, by definition, only how the half-maximum width $H$ of the surface density profile compares with the beam $O$; it does not involve the volume density quantities $h$ or $\xi$.
+It is therefore distinct from the question of whether the underlying volume density structure is physically resolved (discussed above), and is also separate from the recoverability of the filament boundary radius $R$.
+The boundary of $\Sigma(r)$ is a sharply declining transition by construction -- a direct consequence of the background subtraction that defines a filament as a finite-extent sub-structure of the cloud -- and is therefore intrinsically resolved in the data, with no internal length scale that the beam could fail to resolve.
+How accurately the entire convolved profile, including its boundary region, is recovered by the fitting procedure is assessed in Sect.~\ref{convolved_models} (Fig.~\ref{conv.accuracies}); that is the relevant diagnostic for convolution effects on $\Sigma(r)$ as a whole.